imruizhang/imruizhang.github.io/_posts/2024-07-24-luoyang-travel-tips.md

 #### [Shaolin Temple](https://en.wikipedia.org/wiki/Shaolin_Monastery)

-_Admission: 80 RMB for adult.
+_Admission: 80 Yuan for adult.
 Free for < 13 and >= 60 years (with valid ID), children <140cm and annual pass holders._

 ![img](/img/in-post/post-luoyang/shaolin.jpg){:width="300"}

-Transport: 300-400 RMB / car (four passengers) for a round trip.
+Transport: 300-400 Yuan / car (four passengers) for a round trip.

 I was there when the 2024 Global Shaolin Games Finals ended on 14 July 2024.
 I was climbing up to the Bodhidharma Pavilion (chu'zu'an) and the Bodhidharma Cave (da'mo'dong) when the competition took place, and it was almost over by the time I got back to Shaolin Temple.
 The cave is not a popular place in the area, even the driver of the minibus did not suggest it as a destination.
 He only recommended that we go to Sanhuang Village, the Pagoda Forest and the Temple.
 Somehow the Chinese are getting more and more anxious to visit a place just to say they have been there once.

 The Pagoda Forest has 240 funerary pagodas of various sizes from the Tang, Song, Jin, Yuan, Ming and Qing dynasties.

-The best view is actually from Sanhuangzhai Scenic Spot (aka Sanhuang Village), it takes 10 minutes if you take the cable car (70 RMB) from the station nearby the Pagoda Forest.
+The best view is actually from Sanhuangzhai Scenic Spot (aka Sanhuang Village), it takes 10 minutes if you take the cable car (95 Yuan for a round trip) from the station nearby the Pagoda Forest.
 But there would be another 4 hours hike if you want to see more, I couldn't do it because we didn't have enough time and the walk is too much for younger children.
-I think a better route would be to take a taxi from the North Shaolin Temple Tourist Centre to the South Sanhuangzhai Tourist Centre, then change to a minibus (20 RMB) to the starting point of the walk.
+I think a better route would be to take a taxi from the North Shaolin Temple Tourist Centre to the South Sanhuangzhai Tourist Centre, then change to a minibus (20 Yuan) to the starting point of the walk.
 You would see the Songshan Buddhist Academy and the amazing mountain views.
 I don't have much to say, see with your eyes ^_^

 ![img](/img/in-post/post-luoyang/shaolin2.jpg){:width="300"}